katrina799/4G06CapstoneProjectT5/src/flask-app-instructions.md

 - To run the app, inside the terminal:
     1. Properly set environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` so we could access our `AWS S3` bucket before running the app.
 (Note that rebuilding the `Dev Container`` will lose these variables so you have to reset them in that case)
         - For exmaple, run `export AWS_ACCESS_KEY_ID=[key_id_value]` where `[key_id_value]` is the actual value of the `AWS_ACCESS_KEY_ID`
-    2. Properly set environment variables `OPENAI_API_KEY` so we could access our `OpenAI API` before running the app.
+    2. Properly set environment variables `OPENAI_API_KEY` before running the app, so we could send request from `OpenAI API` and access the response from the API.
         - For exmaple, run `export OPENAI_API_KEY=[key_id_value]` where `[key_id_value]` is the actual value of the `OPENAI_API_KEY`
     3. Navigate to the `src` directory by running `cd src/`
     4. Run `export FLASK_DEBUG=1` to set the mode as debug